-Don’t know how to create this list?
-No worries, you can download a FREE Find Your Niche Guide below and do the exercise ASAP!
+Not sure how to create this list?
+No worries, you can download the FREE Find Your Niche Guide below and complete the exercise ASAP!

 Once you have your top picks for your ideal niche you can then do your marketing research in order to find out if there is enough interest and if it can be profitable.